samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 vocabulary:io.file
 ```

+### [fork]

+Forks the given lambda into a new thread of execution, using a thread from the thread pool.
+This
+slot is useful for creating _"fire and forget"_ lambda objects, where you don't need to wait
+for the result of the execution before continuing executing the current scope.

 ### [semaphore]

 Creates a named semaphore, where only one thread will be allowed to evaluate the same semaphore at